 Less Than Significant Impact.
-The site does not contain unique geologic features and is not expected to contain unique paleontological resources and the project does not propose any development or grading at this time.
+The project will not directly or indirectly destroy a unique paleontological resource or site or unique geologic feature.
+The site is not identified as a paleontological area or have any unique geological features and the project does not propose any development or grading at this time.